Namratha-nair/CTF/OverTheWire/Bandit/Bandit22/README.md

 cat /etc/bandit_pass/$myname > /tmp/$mytarget                            #the password is in the file /tmp/$mytarget

-bandit22@bandit:~$ cat /tmp/$(echo I am user bandit23 | md5sum | cut -d ' ' -f 1)     #read the file in the path /tmp/$mytarget by putting the value of mytarget as shown in the previous comment jc1udXuA1tiHqjIsL8yaapX5XIAI6i0n
+bandit22@bandit:~$ cat /tmp/$(echo I am user bandit23 | md5sum | cut -d ' ' -f 1)     #read the file in the path /tmp/$mytarget by substituting the value of mytarget as shown in the previous comment jc1udXuA1tiHqjIsL8yaapX5XIAI6i0n

 bandit22@bandit:~$ exit